 Some of these people tended to be friendly, some scary.
 Some of them were “safe” and others not (including those that seemed more likely to beat me up or mug me to take my stuff).
 And some of these different kinds of people seemed to be smarter than others.

 When I was growing up, being “smart” was one of those things that was on the table as a matter of discussion and observation.
 My parents were smart, as were my siblings and I. My mother had a high school degree and my father had a B.A. and some, but not much, graduate work (but he would later teach graduate classes).
 Among my siblings, we were eventually to hold numerous B.A.s, M.A.s and Ph.D.s.
-Only a few dads in the neighborhood had jobs you needed to be smart to do, and my father was one of them.
+Only a few dads in the neighborhood had jobs you needed to be smart (according to cultural custom) to do, and my father was one of them.
 All of the moms seemed smart–it was just a question of how much smarter each mom seemed to be than each dad, with variance among the dads being the key determining factor.
 For my family, they were pretty equal, for the Zs down the street, Mrs. Z was clearly at least double-smart over Mr. Z. For the Across The Street Ks, it was hard to tell…Mr. K was one of the dads with a smart job, but both of them were constantly distracted with their many kids and with making ends meet.
 Everybody in the neighborhood was distracted with making ends meet.

 There were many indicators that my siblings and I were smart.
 We were the go-to kids for others of our age who needed something figured out or some kind of information.
 We were always getting recognition in school.
 None of us knew what a B or a C was.
 I might have seemed smarter than all my siblings because I was the first kid in my family to be taken out of regular school and put in “smart kid” school.
 But I’m not.
 We’re all smart in different ways, except my sister Bunny, who is clearly smarter than all of us.
-(My sister Elizabeth hates it when I say that.)
+(My sister Elizabeth hated when I would say that.)
 Anyway, smartness or lack thereof was part of the trope of the neighborhood (along with the other dimensions I mentioned above and will discuss below), especially for preteen kids.
 Mostly, though, it was an issue that annoyed others in the neighborhood.
 Like these conversations with my friend Joey, recorded here exactly as they happened (there are some things one does not forget):

 Joey: “Hey, Greg.
 You’re a regular Walking Encyclopedia!”